YashJain04/emergency-waitlist/README.md

 6. Once done, make sure to close the Apache Server using "apachectl stop" in the command terminal

 How To Download/Setup Apache (Macbook M1 & M2):
-1. Install Apache using Homebrew brew install apache-httpd
+1. Install Apache using Homebrew using the following command: brew install apache-httpd

-2. Install PHP:
-brew install php
+2. Install PHP using the following command: brew install php

 3. In case of M1 and M2, find the locate DocumentRoot (folder where to have the directory) by running the command: